Dr João Fonte

 Postdoctoral Research Fellow - Marie Skłodowska-Curie Individual Fellowship

-João is an landscape archaeologist specialising in remote sensing and GIS.
-His research focuses on the study of the Iron Age-Roman transition in Northwest Iberia from a integrated landscape archaeology perspective, combining archaeology, remote sensing and GIS, archaeometry and palaeoenvironment; and from a comparative perspective, dealing with similar archaeological contexts in Southwest England (in collaboration with Dr Christopher Smart) and Dacia (Romania) (in collaboration with Dr Ioana Oltean).
+João is a landscape archaeologist specialising in remote sensing and GIS.
+His research focuses on the study of the Iron Age-Roman transition in Northwest Iberia from an integrated landscape archaeology perspective, combining archaeology, remote sensing and GIS, archaeometry and palaeoenvironment; and from a comparative perspective, dealing with similar archaeological contexts in Southwest England (in collaboration with Dr Christopher Smart) and Dacia (Romania) (in collaboration with Dr Ioana Oltean).

 He is member of the Romanarmy.eu research collective and honorary fellow at the Institute of Heritage Sciences (Incipit), Spanish National Research Council (CSIC).

 Negotiating and contesting marginal landscapes on the western fringes of the Roman Empire (Finisterrae), Marie Skłodowska-Curie Individual Fellowship (2019-2022): https://cordis.europa.eu/project/id/794048